 - 1) Garrett's Law (Front Door) In SFY 2018, DCFS received 1,280 Garrett's Law reports.
-Statewide, DCFS substantiated 92% of these referrals, opened a case on 94%, and removed 15% at the time of the investigation.
+Statewide, DCFS substantiated 92% of these referrals, opened a case on 94%21, and removed 15% at the time of the investigation.
 However, this rate fluctuates widely, and in some counties, they remove approximately half of all Garrett's Law babies during the investigation.
-Furthermore, we remove another 7% within 12 months, and in SFY 2018, 4% were cited in a subsequent true maltreatment report over the same time period.
+Furthermore, DCFS removes another 7% within 12 months, and in SFY 2018, 4% were cited in a subsequent true maltreatment report over the same time period.
 This equated to approximately 282 newborns removed from their home due to substance abuse, these figures only capture the newborn and no siblings that are also removed as a result of the drug use.
-Arkansas has chosen to include this population in our definition of candidacy, due to the vulnerable age of the child, the inconsistency with which DCFS handles these cases across areas, and the frequency with which they come into care or are subsequently abused. - 2) Protection Plan in place (Front Door and Tertiary Prevention) By definition, these children are at imminent risk of coming into care.
+Arkansas has chosen to include this population in its definition of candidacy, due to the vulnerable age of the child, the inconsistency with which DCFS handles these cases across areas, and the frequency with which they come into care or are subsequently abused. - 2) Protection Plan in place (Front Door and Tertiary Prevention) By definition, these children are at imminent risk of coming into care.
 Protection plans are only completed when a safety factor has been identified and the only options are a protection plan or bringing the child into care. - 3) Team Decision Meetings (Front Door and Tertiary Prevention) are only in 30 out of 75 counties at this time.
 In these counties they are held with every Garrett's law and any time a protection plan is put in place.
 However, a pilot is being done in Area 8 with triggers for TDM that align to model fidelity.
 These TDMs are held when a worker is considering or has done a removal.
 When this goes statewide, the candidacy reason would read that a TDM was held that did not result in removal or the children were returned home.
-For more information regarding the statewide expansion of Considered Removal TDMs, please see Arkansas's 2020-2024 Child and Family Services Plan Goal 2, Strategy 3. - 4) High or Intensive Risk (Front Door and Secondary or Tertiary Prevention) These families are at a greater danger of coming into care or experiencing subsequent maltreatment without intense intervention.
-In SFY 2018, 65% of children removed from the home had a current risk assessment of moderate, high, or intensive.
-There was missing data for approximately 15.5% of removals.
-A risk assessment will be completed at the time of determining candidacy.
-While subsequent risk assessments will be completed through the life of the case, candidacy status will not change due to a lower risk score.
-As the law states the risk should go down as services are being provided.
-At any point during a case if a child goes from a low-risk assessment to a highrisk assessment they will then be designated as a candidate. - 5) Failed Adoption/Guardianship Due to restrictions of our CHRIS system, DCFS was unable to pull how many children came into care for this reason in SFY 2018; however, Arkansas plans to include this population within its definition of foster care candidates as allowed under Family First.
+For more information regarding the statewide expansion of Considered Removal TDMs, please see Arkansas's 2020-2024 Child and Family Services Plan Goal 2, Strategy 3.